NakaoKisho/clean-architecture/README.md

 * [![Android][Android]][Android-url]
 * [![Kotlin][Kotlin]][Kotlin-url]
 * [Retrofit][Retrofit-url]
-* [Earthquake Catalog from USGS science for a changeing world][Earthquake-catalog-web-api-url]
+* [Earthquake Catalog from USGS science for a changing world][Earthquake-catalog-web-api-url]
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### 事前作業 - Prerequisites